 There’s only one problem: Paradise doesn’t come cheap.
 So, how can you do Hawaii on a shoestring budget?
 These 10 tips are a good place to start.

-1) Think Hawaii; think Honolulu.
 It’s hands down the most developed and visited place on the islands, making it the cheapest and most accessible too.
 Although it’s a popular choice among travelers, there are still plenty of hidden gems on the island.

-4) Of course, accommodation costs are best kept down by staying at a hostel.
-Our pick in Oahu is the Hostelling International Waikiki.
-It’s right by the beach and has great reviews on TripAdvisor.
-Northshore Hostel is considered the best on Maui.
+Of course, accommodation costs are best kept down by staying at a hostel.
+Our pick in Oahu is the Hostelling International Waikiki – it’s right by the beach!
+If you’re staying in Maui, try Northshore Hostel for an alternative to pricey hotel stays.

 Written by insider city guide series Hg2 | A Hedonist’s guide to…